Is Silent eHMI Enough? A Passenger-Centric Study on Effective eHMI for Autonomous Personal Mobility Vehicles in the Field: CONCLUSION

 \section{CONCLUSION}

-In this paper, we discussed three eHMI designs, \ie eHMI with a text message (eHMI-T), eHMI with neutral voice (eHM-NV) and eHMI with affective voice (eHMI-AV) used for the APMV-pedestrian communication, from the perspective of APMV passengers.
-The field experiment revealed that the silent GUI-based eHMI-T might be unsuitable for APMVs.
-The participants reported the APMV-pedestrian communication was less comprehensive and sufficient, and they felt awkward during the ``silent period", due to the lack of information cues received as passengers.
-The use of affective voice cues can enhance the overall user experience of eHMIs, leading to higher ratings for both pragmatic and hedonic quality.
-This study also highlights that the passengers' personalities should be considered when designing eHMI for APMVs to enhance their user experience.
+In this paper, we discussed three eHMI designs, \ie GUI-based eHMI with a text message (eHMI-T), MUI-based eHMI with neutral voice (eHM-NV), and MUI-based eHMI with affective voice (eHMI-AV) used for the APMV-pedestrian communication, from the perspective of APMV passengers.